 - Following reception of communion, congregants should not return to their seats but proceed to exit the building instead.
 Fellowship can be done in the parking lot but follow social distancing.
 Ushers will need to prop open the appropriate doors after the benediction (before communion) on communion Sundays.

-For the next several weeks or more, other church meetings and events, besides the church services, are discouraged in the church building.
+Until further notice, other church meetings and events, besides the church services, are discouraged in the church building.
 We need to gather sufficient supplies, manage the amount of time and resources needed for cleaning and disinfecting, and see how the threat of this virus changes as things progress in our area.
 Some critical functions will be considered after discussions with the Pastors and Elders as needed, but at much reduced capacities following similar guidelines as stated in this Plan.
 Non-church related meetings and events are discouraged through the end of August to minimize risk to the virus.

 As always to have a healthy church physically and spiritually we need to listen to each other, put the best construction on things, and respect one another in Christian love as we navigate in a new frontier.

-Peace in Jesus,
+Peace in Jesus